axeprpr/excel-ai-analysis/README.md

 - deployed locally
 - exposed to the system
 - referenced by settings and query output
-- not yet fully executed inside the backend query path
+- executed by the backend query path in `mcp` mode through MCP JSON-RPC over HTTP

 ## API Overview